CakeML/cakeml/how-to.md

 The last line will print `Hello world!` on stdout.

-By looking at what the Makefile does, you'll see that on the first run it builds the CakeML compiler `cake`, then it runs the CakeML compiler on the input program.
+By looking at what the `make` does, you'll see that on the first run it builds the CakeML compiler `cake`, then it runs the CakeML compiler on the input program.
 The CakeML compiler produces `.S` files that consist mostly of hex for machine code but also some wrapper code.
-We use the systems' C compiler to build basis_ffi.c and to connect the CakeML generated machine code with the C code that is accessed through CakeML’s foreign function interface (FFI).
+We use the system's C compiler to build `basis_ffi.c` and to connect the CakeML generated machine code with the C code that is accessed through CakeML’s foreign function interface (FFI).